gautriv/gitfortechnicalwriters/pages/mydoc/gitsetup.md

 1. Open your terminal (not matter which OS you use).
 2. Run the following commands:

    `git config --global user.name "Your Name"`

    `git config --global user.email "youremail@example.com"`

-3. Run the following command to review the information that you just entered `git config --list`
+3. Run the following command to review the information that you just entered:

+   `git config --list`

 {% include goodtoknow.html content="If you use  `--global` in your commands, you only need to do this once because then Git will always use this information no matter what you do on your system.
 If you want to override your username and email address for specific projects, run the command without the `--global` option while in that project." %}